 What’s the latest?

-The educational and operations testing period for the AUC program has been extended by CMS through CY 2021.
-There are no payment consequences associated with the AUC program during CY 2020 and CY 2021.
+The educational and operations testing period for the AUC program is extended through CY 2022.
+There are no payment consequences associated with the AUC program during CY 2022.
 CMS is encouraging stakeholders to use this period to learn, test, and prepare for the AUC program.
 The necessary G-codes and modifiers corresponding to an AUC consultaton continue to be:

 1. G-Code

-Indicates the qCDSM, such as NDSC’s CareSelect¹, that was consulted prior to placing the order.
+Indicates the qCDSM, such as Infinix¹, that was consulted prior to placing the order.

 2. Modifier